 The status of the IPsec-VPN negotiations of the tunnel.

-If the IPsec-VPN negotiations succeed, Phase 2 Negotiations Succeeded is displayed in the console.
+If the IPsec-VPN negotiations succeed, the console displays Phase 2 Negotiations Succeeded.

-If the IPsec-VPN negotiations fail, the failure information is displayed in the console.
-You can troubleshoot the issue based on the information.
+If the IPsec-VPN negotiations fail, the console displays a failure message.
+Troubleshoot the issue based on the message.
 For more information, see Troubleshoot IPsec-VPN connection issues.

 Customer Gateway

-The customer gateway that is associated with the tunnel.
+The customer gateway instance associated with the tunnel.

 The customer gateway is configured with an IP address and BGP ASN on the data center side.